Nikkinoodl/Nykvist/README.md

 To install, download the file the copy it to the appropriate folder location.
 You can find this by selecting Edit/Preferences then navigating to Folder->Plugins from the GIMP menu.
 If you have not already done do, it is much easier to find these folders if you make them visible — in Windows, you can do this from the menu bar in File Explorer.

+Install the GIMP 2 plugin directly in this folder.
 Note that the GIMP 3 plugin must be installed inside a sub-folder with the same name as the plugin.

 Windows (shown for example - your implementation may be different):